longnan/fsto/README.md

 You can copy and paste it from above or use the example.json in the root directory of this project.

-To see the results, the target directoy should have a manufacturers subdirectory in it.
+To see the results, the target directoy (under Karaf root home folder) should have a manufacturers subdirectory in it.
 That directory should have 2 additional sub direcorties in it, abc and xyz.
 In those directories you will have file names in the format "order-yyyyMMddHHmmss.json".
 These files and directories will appear after you successfully submit a properly formed json payload like the one shown above.
 The contents should look similar ot the following:

 <pre><code>
 {